 As I walked to the nearest coffee shop with another mom she told me something I will never forget: ˝Marina, don’t look at this as an ending.
 Look at it as a new beginning, a beginning of something good!˝ At that moment I couldn’t really process her words and didn’t think much of it at the moment.

-- For the next two weeks, we continued to come for about two or three hours a day.
-She cried, but less.
+Over the next two weeks, we continued to come for 2-3 hours each day.
+She still cried at drop-off but it lessened.

-- In the third week, she got the flu… Ah, get used to it.
-It’s normal for kids to pick up every bug during their first year or two.
-We couldn’t stay healthy for three weeks in a row. it’s like a curse.
+Then in the third week, she got sick with the flu.
+I learned quickly that bugs are inevitable with groups of kids!
 My advice is to have essential oils suitable for kids always nearby and make them healthier.
 Read my experience on the subject.

 RELATED ARTICLE: Kids Chore Chart by Age